 It is important to keep in mind that most of these tax planning strategies only provide a timing benefit by pushing out tax into future years.
 The real advantage of these strategies is the ability to invest these tax savings to grow your business or investment portfolio.

-If you have any questions about what you need to be doing this end of financial year, simply touch base with any of our tax specialists here at businessDEPOT.
+If you have any questions about what you need to be doing this end of financial year, simply touch base with a tax consultant here at businessDEPOT.